• Home

 There is also other important information in this section that can help you analyze your traffic and conversions.

-How does Shopify calculate the conversion rate?
+How does Shopify assess the conversion rate?

 According to their research: In 2021, the average order value (what each customer spends within a month of their first purchase) on Shopify was $63.50.
 The average conversion rate was only 1.5%.
 That puts it below the most recent e-commerce conversion rate benchmarks of around 1.85%.